br3ndonland/udacity-google/udacity-google-story.md

 Pomodoro intervals were really helpful for watching lessons.
 I found that each lesson took about one 25 minute pomodoro.
 After the 25 minutes, I would reflect on how well I used my time, and how I want to spend the next 25 minutes.
 Pomodoros helped me stay efficient and focused.

 ## Result

 My story was not selected.

-Slack:
+Slack announcement:

 > *WAY TO GO, SCHOLARS!* You exceeded our 1,000 story goal by submitting 1,193 of your amazing Student Stories to us! :man_dancing::dancer:
 >
-> And now, we’d like to introduce the five Mobile Web finalists:
+> And now, we'd like to introduce the five Mobile Web finalists:
 >
 > HUGE congrats to @jSick, @neuralnet, @derick_gross, @twip, and @Serenity :clap:
 >